Aleph

 Teams enables:

-• Team creation — Define teams of agents with a designated leader and members
+• Team creation — Define teams of agents with a designated leader and members; members may be in-process agents or ACP sessions (TeamMemberKind::Agent | AcpSession)

 • Strategic coordination ("Team Strata") — The leader plans first; the plan is welded into every member's prompt